mozilla/fx-private-relay/docs/translations.md

 real email and preferred language on their new profile.

-The user generates a Relay email mask, which they use instead of their real email on other websites.
-When that website sends an email to the Relay email mask, Relay forwards the email to the user's real email.
+The user generates a Relay email mask, which they use instead of their real email on other services.
+When that service sends an email to the Relay email mask, Relay forwards the email to the user's real email.
 The forwarded email has header and footer sections surrounding the original content.
 These sections appear in the user's preferred language from their Firefox Account.